ObscurusGrassator/Base.JS/.github/README.md

-**Framework `Base.JS v0.9.1`** is a simple base for your project.
+**(Node.js backend/frontend) Framework `Base.JS v0.9.1`** is a simple base for your project.
 It's fast, focused and fully modular.
 It is very simple and intuitive, so it requires almost no study.
 As everybody has a different needs, we do not plan to include a lot of specialized features in the framework itself.
 Custom features can be installed as npm packages or added as a file into one of the `libs/`, `services/` or `utils/` directories.
 Thanks to the included basic project structure and a script for automatically creating index files, you're free to focus on the business logic and design side of your project (`src/`).
 The created `index.js` files copy their folder structure for clarity.
 With the client components, you can break up your site into a bunch of small recyclable, separate pieces, which communicate using events by default.

 The client side looks like a Node.js application, which allows for any IDE autocomplete functionality.
 All framework functions are fully documented and allow for an optional type definitions.
 Every directory contains an `_example.js` file with working sample code.